tollbit/mcp-server-template/README.md

 # Tollbit MCP Server Template

-An open-source GitHub project template that allows developers to quickly spin up a lightweight version of the Tollbit MCP server locally.
+An open-source GitHub project template that allows developers to quickly spin up a lightweight version of the Tollbit MCP server locally for the [Open-Meteo Weather Forecast API](https://open-meteo.com/en/docs).
 This project serves as a public-facing boilerplate for prototyping, local development, and demos.

 ## About TollBit